SamsungSLAV/festral/README.md

  TESTER=#login of the tester
  TESTER_NAME=#name of the tester
- TEST_TIME=#time where test was performed
+ TEST_TIME=#time where test was performed TEST_NAME=#name of the test read from name of the parser script
 ```

 Parser script MUST gets output of the `buildCmd` from its `stdin` after start and writes meta file to the `stdout` IN EXACTLY SUCH ORDER AS fields of metafile